Ariba-Naaz/Hostel-Roommate-Prediction-model/survey_design.md

 > *"Answer based on what you ACTUALLY do, not what you think is ideal."*

-This instruction is shown at the top of the form.
 Every question is designed to capture **real behaviour**, not socially desirable answers.
 The form avoids hypothetical preference questions and instead uses scenario-based and behavioural anchor questions throughout.

-All responses are anonymous.
-No personally identifiable information is collected beyond optional gender.

 ---